omahs/golem-docs/docs/Ncreators/javascript/guides/golem-images-explained.md

 * Convert to Golem image using gvmkit-build ([example](../examples/tools/converting-an-image.md))

 See our [Create Golem Image Tutorial](#custom-golem-image-step-by-step-tutorial) and [Examples](#installation-guide-and-other-examples) section to see how to create an image and examples on how to use the tool.

+## Publishing the image

+Once your image is built and tested you can push it to a remote repository so that it becomes available to providers within the Golem network.
+Golem Factory manages a freely-accessible repository that everybody can push into without any special requirements.

+While all code samples, libraries, and tools use the Golem-managed image repo as default, it is not mandatory to use it - developers may publish their Golem images under any publicly accessible URL.

 ## Golem image use